manukaiiu/workflow-with-agents/meta/FOR-AGENTS.md

 **Purpose**: This document defines how you should operate when working on features using this system.

-**When to read this**: Human will point you here with: "Use meta-v2 system" or "Read meta-v2/FOR-AGENTS.md"
+**When to read this**: Human will point you here with: "Use meta system" or "Read meta/FOR-AGENTS.md"

 ---